How to Take Better Photos of Your Kids Playing in the Snow

 Hi, I'm Neyssa

 Snow creates such a beautiful scene it can seem impossible to take a “bad” photo, however, it can be challenging too.
-With these simple tips you can elevate your picture taking game and take better photos of your kids playing in the snow this winter!
+With these simple snow photo tips, you can elevate your picture-taking game and take better photos of your kids playing in the snow this winter!

 There is nothing quite like waking up and finding that it has snowed outside.
 I love to start documenting my snow day adventures with the moment I tell the kids to look outside.